Okram Henry Singh

 Okram Henry Singh is an Indian politician from Manipur and member of the Bharatiya Janata Party.
 He was elected as a member of the Manipur Legislative Assembly from Wangkhei constituency in Imphal East District from the Indian National Congress in 2017 Manipur Legislative Assembly election.
-In 2021, he was defeated by Thangjam Arunkumar Singh with a huge margin of votes.
-He is the nephew of former Chief Minister of Manipur Okram Ibobi Singh.
+In 2021, he was defeated by Thangjam Arunkumar Singh by a huge margin of votes.
+He is a nephew of former Chief Minister of Manipur Okram Ibobi Singh.